tedhavelka/directory-bookmarker/README.md

 Using a Unis or Linux shell which supports the `alias` command, this directory bookmarker script provides among its aliases the following shorthand patterns to set, to show, to navigate and further manage multiple directory paths:

 *  's'           to show bookmarked full paths to directories,
-*  'sd1'         to set bookmark 1 of 30 or so,
-*  'sdn'         to set bookmark n of 30 or so, where n is a positive integer
+*  'sdn'         to set bookmark n of 30, where n is a positive integer in the set 1..30
-*  'gd1'         to change working directory to first bookmarked path
-*  'gdn'         to change working directory to first bookmarked path
+*  'gdn'         to change working directory to bookmarked path n of 30 path in the present group of paths
 *  'sp'          to save bookmarked paths in present shell to text file

 *  'lp1'         to load paths (bookmarked paths) group 1 out of groups 1..9
-*  'clearpaths'  alias to clear bookmarked paths in present shell session / environment
+*  'clearpaths'  alias to clear bookmarked paths in present shell session / environment (1)

+Notes:
+(1)  bookmarker script alias `clearpaths` does not alter a user's present ${PATH} environment variable.
+This alias only sets all the bookmarker variables to the null string "".

 ## TO-DO